jenkinsci/zulip-plugin/README.markdown

 * **Default Stream Name** = The stream messages will be sent to by default.
 You can override this setting per project, but be sure not to leave it blank in both places or your messages will fail to send.
+You can use build variables in default stream name.
 * **Default Topic Name** = The topic messages will be sent to by default.
 You can override this setting per project.
 If you leave it blank at both places, Jenkins job name will be used as a topic instead.
+You can use build variables in default topic name.
 * **Enable Smart Notification** = If enabled, successful build notification will be sent out only if one of following criteria is met:
     * There was no previous build